SoftwareHeritage/swh-docs/docs/journal.rst

 Software Heritage Journal --- Specifications
 ============================================

-The |swh| journal is a kafka_-based stream of events for every added object in the |swh| Archive and some of its related services, especially indexers.
+The |swh| journal is a Kafka_-based stream of events for every added object in the |swh| Archive and some of its related services, especially indexers.

 Each topic_ will stream added elements for a given object type according to the